 If you haven’t attended a PASS session, it’s not too late.
 PASS runs exam sessions (aka intensive PASS) for you to compare your notes, discuss topics you find difficult and go over weekly materials for the course.
 PASS sessions are prepared and run by a student PASS leader who previously achieved excellent results in your course.
 These sessions are free and their purpose it to provide you with all the equipment to smash that exam.
 PASS sessions are currently online and easily accessible via your Blackboard site.

-She had no idea what on earth was going on in this class.
+They had no idea what on earth was going on in this class.
 But unfortunately, this was a core course that had to be conquered.
-The topics about this course were so overwhelming that preparing for the exam was difficult and she couldn’t concentrate on what were important parts.
+The topics about this course were so overwhelming that preparing for the exam was difficult and they couldn’t concentrate on what were important parts.

 Sometimes all it takes is someone to help shed a light on what are the important exercises and topics are for the exam.
 As PASS is run by past students who have previously taken the course, they know what basic topics are included in the exam.

-With a failed mid-semester exam and barely a pass for her assignment, the student thought there was no way she could pass.
-She decided to attend a PASS exam session and received a booklet that had questions related to the whole 13-week course.
-She was then able to ask questions of the leader and other students if she got stuck on something which was great as everyone wanted to help each other.
-The worksheet helped her declutter the content of the entire course and focus on the important bits in greater detail.
-For a student who thought they were going to fail, you can imagine how surprised she was when she passed the course due to a great exam mark.
+With a failed mid-semester exam and barely a pass for the last assignment, the student thought there was no way she could pass.
+Walking into a PASS session welcomed by the PASS leader and other students immediately settled her nerves.
+The leader handed out a booklet that had questions related to the whole 13-week course.
+There was then an opportunity to ask questions of the leader and other students and everyone worked together to help answer the question.
+The worksheet helped declutter the content of the entire course and focus on the important sections in greater detail.
+For a student who thought they were going to fail, you can imagine how surprised they were when they passed the course due to a great exam mark.

 If you haven’t picked up on it already, this student is me…AND I PASSED THE COURSE!
 Not only did attending this session help with the nitty-gritty, it also helped with my exam confidence by making me well prepared for my final exam.